2026 · 05 · 16 · Sat

 What changed

-Exited invite-only beta and is now publicly available with a free tier.
-New capabilities: slide creation, Web App Builder, desktop app with local file access, and Slack / WhatsApp / Telegram integrations.
+Exited invite-only beta with a free tier.
+Added slide creation, Web App Builder, a desktop app, and Slack / WhatsApp / Telegram integrations.

 Why it matters